Guides to shaping great products

 Each business has a different path to success.
 Yet, it’s a good idea to follow the best practices, whether you want to build a learning management system or an app for language students.

 Start with a need that’s driving your potential customers crazy.
 Research the market to be aware of the challenges and opportunities in the niche.
 Build a well-rounded team of passionate individuals.
 Network a lot and listen to education professionals.
 Treat your product as a hypothesis to be validated in the real world.
+This is how to start an edtech company.

 The road to success can be long and twisting.
 Yet one thing is clear – you need to make the first step to reach your dreams.